-The final segment of writers offer more strategic writing services. (we’re generally wary of people calling themselves strategists).
-They can create copywriting manuals and guides for your website for example.
-You might well use this type of writer for more technical writing jobs like user manuals.
+The final segment of writers offers more strategic writing services.
+(We’re wary of people calling themselves strategists).
+They can create copywriting manuals and guides for your website, for example.
+Or do more technical writing jobs like user manuals.
 Their prices vary from $300 up to $2,500+ per project.

-It’s not our point in this article to comment on the quality of any of these services.
+Our point isn’t about the quality of these services.
 It’s more to note the wide variance in prices.
-When there is such a wide variance in what you can pay for writing, it makes it harder to put a value on how much it’s worth to your business.
+When there’s such a wide variance in what you can pay for writing, it makes it harder to put a value on how much it’s worth to your business.

-Writing from a business owner point of view
+Writing from a business owner's point of view

 We’re lucky we can look at the value of writing in 2 ways.
 We can look at it as writers, and also as business owners.